 Another revolutionary development in construction was the Google Glasses construction site project management app.
 Construction workers wore Google Glasses similar to how we wear safety goggles today.
 But instead of looking at a blueprint, they would see a 3D virtual version of their work site.
 This allowed workers to effectively manage projects without ever being onsite.
 It also reduced project costs by allowing contractors to complete projects faster and with fewer workers.
 These are just two examples of how VR has revolutionized the construction industry- but it’s only scratching the surface.
 There’s plenty of room for this tech in the construction toolbox if it can be used effectively.

-To that end, contractors are already using VR to boost worker morale and increase productivity onsite.
+To that end, contractors are already using Virtual Reality to boost worker morale and increase productivity onsite.
 Construction jobs aren’t particularly attractive compared to other careers, so encouraging employees to succeed can be challenging.
 VR can help here by giving employees an early look at projects they’ll soon work on.
 It can give them an incentive to eagerly work toward completion goals and boost employee morale.
 This has been effective in many industries, so it should work well for contractors as well.

 The future of construction is bright thanks to VR!
 The technology is incredibly useful when prototyping new construction ideas or showing off current projects to employees and investors.
 It also has huge potential as a motivational tool for employees and contractors alike.
 The only question left is whether we’ll see a universal adoption of these tools or if each company will decide when and how to use VR best for their needs?